RyanGao67/ComputerScience/interview20191126.md

 ```

-### SQL query performances, use of indexes, EXPLAIN statement, JAVA String vs StringBuilder vs StringBuffer, what is MVC, span vs div.
+### SQL query performances, use of indexes, EXPLAIN statement, what is MVC, span vs div.
 ### In the second round they gave me a java code to review (one sided A4 sheet) which does some string manipulations, it didn't have proper type casting, had one infinite loops, required constructor over loading, improper use of iterator.next(), 'static' usage mistake etc. With around 10 errors/optimizations.

 ### What would you do if you found a critical bug one day before release?
 ### - Difference between set and List
 ### - What are/example of static variables
 ### - Java Questions: describe how "synchronize" works, difference between arraylist and linkedlist, question about Collections/abstract classes, easy stuff
-### - Code Test: map values to letters recursively -&gt; THINK BFS WITHOUT USING A QUEUE (using recursion instead)…

 ### The difference between Hashtable and HashMap in Java API.
 ### given a list of sorted integers and an integer sum, find two numbers in the list that sum to said sum.
 ### implement a function that sets values to strings given a Map interface and a helper function